After-Shock/Cloudbox-wiki/Plexdrive.md

     ```
 1. You should now be able to see all your media files (on Google drive and local) in `/mnt/unionfs/Media` (see [[Paths|Paths#media]] for more info).

-   If you are not able to, then something went wrong during the setup of Plexdrive (i.e. this page).
-Please re-read the steps above and try again.
+   If you are not able to, then something was done incorrectly during the setup of Plexdrive (i.e. this page) and/or your media is not located in the correct folder in Google Drive (see [[PrerequisitesPrerequisites#4-google-drive-account]]).